YamperAF/Balacord-Playing-Cards/README.md

 10 of Clubs: PinkMaggit

-9 of Clubs:
+9 of Clubs: Fridgemancer

-8 of Clubs:
+8 of Clubs: survivalaren

-7 of Clubs:
+7 of Clubs: OppositeWolf770

-6 of Clubs:
+6 of Clubs: General Gaius

-5 of Clubs:
+5 of Clubs: #Guigui

-4 of Clubs:
+4 of Clubs: MiniRebel

-3 of Clubs:
+3 of Clubs: Mr. Clover

-2 of Clubs:
+2 of Clubs: Stupid

 Ace of Diamonds: